OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-31.md

 ## Genesis 31:6

-You know that I have served your father with all my strength.
+You saw that I served your father dutifully with all my strength.

 ## Genesis 31:7